 8. PREVENT POOR EATING HABITS AFTER PREGNANCY

-Another reason to try to avoid sugar during pregnancy is that it could become a habit after you have your baby, which is tougher to kick when you’ll be sleep-deprived and stressed.
+Another reason to try to avoid sugar during pregnancy is that it could become a habit after you have your baby, which is tougher to kick when you’re be sleep-deprived and stressed.

-Sleep deprivation causes your body to ramp up production of ghrelin, the “hunger hormone” which tells your body to eat, and slows down leptin, the hormone that decreases appetite.
+Sleep deprivation causes your body to ramp up the production of ghrelin, the “hunger hormone” which tells your body to eat and slows down leptin, the hormone that decreases appetite.

 Also, blood sugar spikes and crashes prime the brain and make you want more of those sugary foods, Ashley Gearhardt, a psychologist at the University of Michigan stated in this article.